RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 My Schema:
 - Each attribute has atomic values (no multi-valued attributes).
-- There are no repeating groups; for example, `Plays` and `Manages` are separate tables, which indicates that many-to-many relationships are handled properly.
+- There are no repeating groups; for example, `Plays` and `Manages` are separate tables, showing my many-to-many relationships are handled correctly.

 #### Second Normal Form (2NF)
 For a table to be in 2NF, it must be in 1NF, and: